finalverse/libra2-core/crates/libra2-ledger/README.md

-# aptos-ledger
+# libra2-ledger

 Provides a set of commands and methods to communicate with Aptos app on Ledger

-The methods supported by the aptos-ledger are:
+The methods supported by the libra2-ledger are:

 - `get_app_version()`
 - `get_app_name()`